Shant1R/Shant_IIITB/README.md

 <details>

 <summary><strong>Introduction to .lib</strong></summary>
 Under this section, we get a better insight regarding .lib.
 We have the general overview that it stores the models of all the standards cells, various variations and flavours as per the need of specification provided.
-Getting an insight into the .lib file, we start with the file name - ```bash sky130_fd_sc_hd__tt_025C_1v80```.
+Getting an insight into the .lib file, we start with the file name -

+*bash sky130_fd_sc_hd__tt_025C_1v80*

 </details>